 All required courses/clerkships of 4 or more weeks must provide formal, mid-point formative feedback to students and maintain documentation of the completion of this requirement.
 Students in these courses/clerkships must complete an observed history and physical (CEX form) and all required clinical experiences, to be recorded in MedHub.
 These courses/clerkships are responsible for maintaining documentation of the completion of these requirements.
 Students who do not complete these requirements in these courses will receive an Unsatisfactory (U) in the course/clerkship.

-Final grades for all courses and clerkships should be available to students within 2 weeks whenever possible.
-All grades must be finalized and made available to students within 5 weeks from the end of the course/clerkship.
-For clinical courses/clerkships, the department chair will be notified 3 weeks after course/clerkship completion about delinquent evaluations preventing finalization of grades.
-The Dean will be notified of remaining delinquencies 4 weeks after course/clerkship completion.
+Final grades for all courses and clerkships shall be available to students within 5 weeks of all course/clerkship requirements being completed.
+For clinical courses/clerkships, the course/clerkship director will notify the department chair of delinquent evaluations preventing finalization of grades 3 weeks after course/clerkship completion.
+The Office of Accreditation and Quality Improvement will notify the Dean of remaining delinquencies 4 weeks after course/clerkship completion.

 The medical school’s curricular governance committee ensures that each medical student is assessed and provided with formal formative feedback early enough during each required course or clerkship to allow sufficient time for remediation.
 Formal feedback occurs at least at the midpoint of the course or clerkship.
 A course or clerkship less than four weeks in length provides alternate means by which a medical student can measure his or her progress in learning.